alxndr/blog/_drafts/lipu-pi-nasin-sewi.md

 |  |  | The way of the Sage is to act without wrangling.

-Notes

-1\.
-The “black” is the deep, religious, mystic part of our experience.
+[^1]: The “black” is the deep, religious, mystic part of our experience.
 The “white” is our involvement in mundane affairs.
 We should well understand how the conventional world operates, but our priority should lie in adhering to deeper principles.

-2\.
-As far as I can tell, I am the only translator who takes 往 as “going forth” rather than “come.”
+[^2]: As far as I can tell, I am the only translator who takes 往 as “going forth” rather than “come.”
 Where in any other text do we see the rendering of “come”?
 I take it to mean that if people will hold on to the Dao as they go out in the world, they won't have trouble, and will enjoy peace and calm.
 This seems to accord with the general message of the Daodejing.

-3\.
-The commentarial tradition reads 名 as meaning 明.
+[^3]: The commentarial tradition reads 名 as meaning 明.

-4\.
-A small fish can be cooked without a great deal of preparation, cleaning, spicing, etc. Ruling with the Dao means ruling without interfering.
+[^4]: A small fish can be cooked without a great deal of preparation, cleaning, spicing, etc. Ruling with the Dao means ruling without interfering.

-5\.
-Spirits of people who died early, in some unfortunate way, or without descendants, who mingle in the world and plague people.
+[^5]: Spirits of people who died early, in some unfortunate way, or without descendants, who mingle in the world and plague people.

-6\.
-Translated elsewhere as “numinousity,” “spiritual power,” etc.
+[^6]: Translated elsewhere as “numinousity,” “spiritual power,” etc.

-7\.
-The interpretation of this final line varies widely among translators; we decided to try to remain terse and close to the literal meaning here.
+[^7]: The interpretation of this final line varies widely among translators; we decided to try to remain terse and close to the literal meaning here.

-8\. 左契 literally means the “left side of the tally.”
+[^8]: 左契 literally means the “left side of the tally.”
 Ancient contracts in East Asia were made by writing the agreement on a wooden board that would be broken in half, and rematched when the contract had been fulfilled.

-9\.
-The interpretation of 司契 and 司徹 here varies considerably among translators.
+[^9]: The interpretation of 司契 and 司徹 here varies considerably among translators.
 We take it as one of the plethora of expressions of the pervasive notion of wu-wei in the Daodejing, which implies doing things by focusing on the content, and what one can actual do well, rather than on expectations of a rapid conclusion.
 Cf. the translations by D.C.
 Lau, Richard Llynn, Ellen Chen, John Wu, and others.

-10\.
-Cf. Analects 4:10: The Master said: “When the noble man deals with the world he is not prejudiced for or against anything.
+[^10]: Cf. Analects 4:10: The Master said: “When the noble man deals with the world he is not prejudiced for or against anything.
 He does what is Right.” 子曰。君子之於天下也、無適也、無莫也、義之與比。

 <style>
   h2 {